YaleDHLab/dhlab-site/_resources/office-hours.md

 **Where**: Franke Family Digital Humanities Laboratory, first floor of Sterling Memorial Library
 **Who**: Everyone in the Yale community, no advanced registration required

-In addition to DH Office Hours, specialized support will be available as follows:
+In addition to general DH Office Hours, specialized support will be available as follows for questions on:
-- Mondays, Tuesdays, and Wednesdays at 2:00 p.m. \| User experience design and project management
+- Mondays, Tuesdays, Wednesdays at 2:00 p.m. \| User experience design and project management
 - Mondays at 2:00 p.m. \| Websites and digital exhibits
 - Tuesdays at 2:00 p.m. \| Geographic information systems (GIS)
+- Tuesdays at 2:00 p.m. \| Python and R